Tax and pay hikes to see firms pay £2,300 more per low-wage worker this year

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-UK businesses employing staff on minimum wage will see their costs jump by £2,367 per worker in 2025 due to pay increases and tax hikes announced in Rachel Reeves’ Budget, new analysis suggests.
+UK businesses employing staff on minimum wage will see costs jump by more than £2,000 per worker this year – with the tax burden hitting the highest on record, new analysis has shown.

-With the overall tax burden set to hit a new record high, the chancellor’s decision to increase the rate of national insurance paid by employers – and lower the threshold at which it is paid – will make it more expensive to employ lower-paid workers, according to a think-tank.
+An increase to the rate of employer national insurance and a lowering of the threshold at which it is paid will make it more expensive to employ the lowest paid, according to think tank the Centre for Policy Studies.

-Defending the largest tax-raising measure in its first Budget, the new Labour government said the changes would raise an additional £23bn for the Treasury in 2025, which would help to fund the NHS and contributory benefits such as the state pension.

-But the move has angered some businesses, with some of the country’s biggest retailers warning that job losses are unavoidable as a result of the tax increases.
+The analysis comes after some of the country’s biggest retailers said job losses were unavoidable as a result of tax increases.

-That will partly be driven by the hourly national minimum wage rising from £11.44 to £12.21 from April – amounting to a £1,400 annual pay rise for a full-time worker on the national living wage.
+That will partly be driven by the hourly national minimum wage rising from £11.44 to £12.21 from April.

-But it will also come from the rate of employer national insurance increasing from 13.8 per cent to 15 per cent next year, with payments starting when an employee earns £5,000, down from the current £9,100.
+But it will also come from the rate of employer national insurance increasing from 13.8% to 15% next year, with payments starting when an employee earns £5,000, down from the current £9,100.

-A total of 3.5 million minimum wage workers were handed a pay boost in the Budget, with Ms Reeves also raising the minimum wage for 18- to 20-year-olds by £1.40 as part of a plan to end the disparity between younger and older adult workers.
+Chancellor Rachel Reeves was met with some backlash from businesses up and down the country after announcing the policy measure in her autumn Budget in October.

-But in the wake of the Budget, retailers including Tesco, Sainsbury’s, Boots and Next signed an open letter to Ms Reeves warning that they will have to raise prices and cut jobs as a result of the higher tax burden.
+Some of Britain’s biggest retailers – including Tesco, Sainsbury’s, Boots and Next – signed an open letter to Ms Reeves warning that they will have to raise prices and cut jobs as a result of the higher tax burden.

 However, many smaller firms will not pay any national insurance at all this year due to the employment allowance rising from £5,000 to £10,500, which makes some businesses exempt from the tax.

-The new Centre for Policy Studies analysis showed that, for the average full-time minimum wage worker, 21.3 per cent of the total labour cost will be spent on taxes this year.
+The Centre for Policy Studies'(CPS) analysis showed that for the average full-time minimum wage worker, 21.3% of the total labour cost will be spent on taxes this year.

 This incorporates national insurance for employers and employees, as well as income tax.